supervisely/docs/enterprise/s3/README.md

 STORAGE_SECRET_KEY=<hidden>
 ```

-Execute `sudo supervisely up -d` to apply the new settings
+Execute `sudo supervisely up -d` to apply the new settings.

+If you're working with large files (4GB+) you might also want to add permission for "s3:ListBucketMultipartUploads" at the bucket level, so Supervisely can initiate multipart uploads for larger artifacts.

 ## Configure Supervisely to use Azure Blob Storage